atcol/cfr/README.md

 ### Build

 Run the `scons` command to build the source and produce a binary called "cfr".
+You can use `build.sh` which will clean and then compile the cfr binary.

 ### Usage